hjanime/SPADEVizR/README.md

 The `identifyDEC()` function takes as parameter, a `SPADEResult` object and a named numeric vector `conditions` specifying the samples to consider in the two conditions.
 This named vector must provide the correspondence between samples (in names) and conditions (`1` to specify the first biological condition, `2` to indicate the second biological condition and `NA` otherwise).
 Differentially enriched clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the fold-change threshold (`th.fc` parameter, set by default to `1`).

 The `identifyDEC()` function returns a plotable `DEC` object (see [Volcano Viewer()](#volcano_viewer_function)).
+For instance, the identification of clusters differentially enriched with a foldchange greather than 2 in the selected conditions with a p-value < 0.1 can be done using the following command:

 ```r
 conditions <- c(1,1,NA,NA,1,1,1,2,2,NA,NA,2,2,2,2)